tcieslar/event-store/README.md

 Event Store
 ===================

-Php implementation of a multiplatform eventstore.
+Php implementation of a multiplatform event-store.